SkeldJS/Hindenburg/pages/getting-started/configuration/logging-config.md

 ## Custom Logging Information
-Hindenburg allows you to customise the information displayed about players, connections and rooms in Hindenburg.
+Waterway allows you to customise the information displayed about players, connections and rooms in Waterway.

-Located in the {@link HindenburgConfig.logging | `logging`} area of Hindenburg's configuration, you can pass an array of keys to display about each area of Hindenburg.
+Located in the {@link WaterwayConfig.logging | `logging`} area of Waterway's configuration, you can pass an array of keys to display about each area of Waterway.
 For example:
 ```json
 "logging": {
     "hideSensitiveInfo": true,